 Bay leaves.
 Bay leaves are in fact a natural weevil deterrent.
 Following freezing or heating your grains, put a bay leaf or two inside the storage container atop the food item you wish to protect.
 You may as well randomly spread some leaves throughout the cabinet or kitchen.

 Cloves.
-Cloves are also natural deterrent for weevils.
+Cloves are also a natural deterrent for weevils.
 Treat your grains using cloves exactly the same way you would using bay leaves.
 Soon after treating your food with hot or cold, place a clove on top of it prior to storing.
 Spread a couple throughout the cabinets and kitchen as well.

 With as prevalent a kitchen pest as weevils are, you would think that there could be quite a lot of pesticides that particularly target them.
 Sad to say, this is not even close to the situation.
 The reason being is simple: weevils stay and reproduce in your food.
 Because you wish to eat that food, contaminating it with insecticides probably just isn’t the most effective idea.
 That is why, you’ll want to just continue with pyrethrins.
-There are a number of various pyrethrin aerosols and sprays available that are offered to use indoors as well as in food handling locations.
+There are a number of various pyrethrin aerosols and sprays available to use indoors, as well as in food handling locations.
 You must still avoid spraying the food directly.
 When your kitchen and cabinets are totally empty, spray them down.
 It is best you then leave the cabinets empty and open for not less than a few hours prior to filling them back up.

 Pest Control Auckland 0800 783 266

-Pest Control Auckland has been proudly serviceing the following areas since 1987
+Pest Control Auckland has been proudly servicing the following areas since 1987